Skip to content

 Adding comments in scripts is a good habit.

-Comments can be used to explain the written code or annotate special treatments, allowing others or yourself to quickly understand the details of the code when reviewing it later.
+Comments can be used to explain the written code or make notes on special treatments, so that others or yourself can quickly understand the details of the code when reviewing it later.

 The level of detail in comments can be chosen reasonably based on the actual project, code, and complexity of the treatment.